nerwuuus/portfolio-projects/README.md

 **SQL code**

-After spending one week on learning SQL, I tried to use some SQL basic commands: ORDER BY, LIMIT, GROUP BY, WHERE, SELECT DISTINCT, WHERE using wildcards, WHERE BETWEEN AND, COUNT(*).
-CREATE TABLE, ALTER TABLE, ALTER COLUMN.
+After spending one week on learning SQL, I wanted to use some SQL basic commands in data analysis: ORDER BY, LIMIT, GROUP BY, WHERE, SELECT DISTINCT, WHERE using wildcards, WHERE BETWEEN AND, COUNT(*), CREATE TABLE, ALTER TABLE, ALTER COLUMN, DROP COLUMN, DROP TABLE.
 No CTEs, window functions or JOINs were used.

 I used Copilot to help me generate the below query (excluding my comments):